MiaoLab20/gamd-openmm/README.md

     ```

 ## Run

-You can try a test run of GaMD in OpenMM.
-From within the GaMD-OpenMM/
-directory:
+You can run gamd by providing your own configuration file to the gamdRunner
+program like the example here.

 ```
-cd gamd
-gamdRunner.py xml tests/data/dip_amber.xml
+gamdRunner xml configuration-file.xml
 ```

-This will made a directory named output/ in the current directory where one
-can find all of the GaMD output logs, trajectories, etc. This is a very short
-run for demonstration and testing purposes only.
+We've created the repository [gamd-openmm-examples](https://github.com/MiaoLab20/gamd-openmm-examples) which
+contains real live examples (data files and configuration files) and instructions you can use to validate
+your gamd installation and instructions on restarting and extending simulations.

 ### Important Options and Hints

-* The gamdRunner.py program can be run with the '-h' argument to see all
+* The gamdRunner program can be run with the '-h' argument to see all
 available options.
 Please see *link to RTD here* for a
 detailed description of programs and options.

 ## Status

-     The dihedral and total boost algorithms are working and have been validated.
+We have implemented the upper and lower bound versions of the following types of
+gamd boosts:

+* dihedral
+* total
+* dual total/dihedral
+* non-bonded
+* dual non-bonded/dihedral

 ## Authors and Contributors